Grand jury convening Friday to decide on charging St. Gabriel police chief

 "I wouldn't jeopardize my retirement and entire career for $3,500," Ambeau said.
 "I give that away here just helping people."

-Attempts to reach Ambeau, the Mayor of St. Gabriel and the business owner implicated in what the grand jury will consider were not successful.
+Attempts to reach Ambeau, the Mayor of St. Gabriel and the business owner implicated in the case were not successful Thursday evening.